Rigorous Online MSN–FNP Curriculum

 This course is designed to provide students with the theoretical, genetic and evidenced-based knowledge to analyze pathophysiologic processes and the progression on individual and multiple body systems.
 The course provides the student with the foundation for understanding clinical and pharmacological interventions and provides the basis for related courses in assessment, diagnosis and management, and clinical therapeutics associated with genetic or pathophysiological dysfunction in individuals of various ethnic and cultural groups across the lifespan.

-This advanced health assessment and diagnostic reasoning course integrates knowledge related to communication, biopsychosocial phenomenon, cultural and developmental theories with practice skills to order to conduct a comprehensive health history and physical examination.
+This advanced health assessment and diagnostic reasoning course integrates knowledge related to communication, biopsychosocial phenomenon and cultural and developmental theories with practice skills in order to conduct a comprehensive health history and physical examination.
 Students develop diagnostic reasoning and clinical decision-making skills by recognizing normal from abnormal clinical signs and symptoms and analyzing pertinent diagnostic data.
 Health documentation principles are emphasized.
 Health promotion and prevention concepts across the lifespan are stressed using a biopsychosocial framework.
-Using a case based, problem focused learning strategy, students are able to incorporate the theoretical, empirical and practical knowledge necessary to recognize and diagnose health problems across the lifespan.
+Using a case-based, problem-focused learning strategy, students are able to incorporate the theoretical, empirical and practical knowledge necessary to recognize and diagnose health problems across the lifespan.

-The advanced health assessment and diagnostic reasoning lab is designed to provide students with practical application of the theoretical and empirical knowledge obtained in the companion course, NURS 6X03 Advanced Health Assessment and Diagnostic Reasoning.
+The advanced health assessment and diagnostic reasoning lab is designed to provide students with practical application of the theoretical and empirical knowledge obtained in the companion course, NURS 5130 Advanced Health Assessment and Diagnostic Reasoning.
 Emphasis will be placed on application and interpretation of information related to health history, physical examination findings, and analysis of diagnostic information.
-Students will have simulation experience with patient models, supervised direct patient care experience and hands on experience performing primary care procedures such as specialty exam techniques, ECG interpretation, wound repair, and biopsy techniques (90 clinical hours).
+Students will have simulation experience with patient models, supervised direct patient care experience and hands on experience performing primary care procedures such as specialty exam techniques, ECG interpretation, wound repair and biopsy techniques (100 clinical hours).

 The APRN Role Transition and Leadership course focuses on the evolutionary and contemporary issues leading to the development of APRN roles as health care providers, advocates and nurse leaders in delivering quality care to individuals and communities.
 APRN scope of practice, ethical and legal responsibilities, competencies and contributions as a team member are addressed in the context of health care trends, diverse environments, legislative issues and professional practice developments.
 The impact of role autonomy and identity conflict related to prescribing, diagnosing and treating are addressed.
 Credentialing/privileging processes, collaborative vs independent practices and entrepreneurship leading to full practice authority are discussed.

 This course is the advanced practice practicum capstone course.
 The clinical residency hours are performed under the supervision of a clinical preceptor along with faculty.
-Emphasis is placed on culturally appropriate evidence-based practice, consultation, research, and evaluation consistent with the APRN role.
-Five (5) semester hours of supervised practicum hours (225 clock hours) are required.
-Students may use up to two credits (90 clock hours) to augment their cognate concentration if the cognate requires direct patient care.
-225 clinical hours
+Emphasis is placed on culturally appropriate evidence-based practice, consultation, research and evaluation consistent with the APRN role.
+Five (5) semester hours of supervised practicum hours (250 clock hours) are required.
+Students may use up to two credits (100 clock hours) to augment their cognate concentration if the cognate requires direct patient care.
+250 clinical hours

 The Clinical Practicum courses I-III are a series of supervised advanced practicums focusing on health promotion, disease prevention and clinical management of diverse patients across the lifespan.
-Emphasis is on direct care management using culturally and age appropriate evidence based practices, consultation, and evaluation of care.
-The acute and chronic care needs of adults, older adults, children, infants, and women (including prenatal care) who live in rural settings will be addressed in an outpatient setting.
-A case based seminar is used to gain insight into evidenced based treatment and outcomes.
-A total of eight (8) credits (360 clock hours) are required to complete the clinical practicum series (1 credit = 45 hours).
-Students can take 1-4 credits as needed to fulfill the clock hours and the expected number of hours for each patient care group (adults, older adults, children, and women) as demonstrated in clinical logs.
-90 Clinical Hours
+Emphasis is on direct care management using culturally and age-appropriate evidence-based practices, consultation and evaluation of care.
+The acute and chronic care needs of adults, older adults, children, infants and women (including prenatal care) who live in rural settings will be addressed in an outpatient setting.
+A case-based seminar is used to gain insight into evidenced-based treatment and outcomes.
+A total of eight (8) credits (400 clock hours) are required to complete the clinical practicum series (1 credit = 100 hours).
+Students can take 1-4 credits as needed to fulfill the clock hours and the expected number of hours for each patient care group (adults, older adults, children and women) as demonstrated in clinical logs.
+100 Clinical Hours

 The Clinical Practicum courses I-III are a series of supervised advanced practicums focusing on health promotion, disease prevention and clinical management of diverse patients across the lifespan.
-Emphasis is on direct care management using culturally and age appropriate evidence based practices, consultation, and evaluation of care.
-The acute and chronic care needs of adults, older adults, children, infants, and women (including prenatal care) who live in rural settings will be addressed in an outpatient setting.
-A case based seminar is used to gain insight into evidenced based treatment and outcomes.
-A total of eight (8) credits (360 clock hours) are required to complete the clinical practicum series (1 credit = 45 hours).
-Students can take 1-4 credits as needed to fulfill the clock hours and the expected number of hours for each patient care group (adults, older adults, children, and women) as demonstrated in clinical logs.
-90 Clinical Hours
+Emphasis is on direct care management using culturally and age-appropriate evidence-based practices, consultation and evaluation of care.
+The acute and chronic care needs of adults, older adults, children, infants and women (including prenatal care) who live in rural settings will be addressed in an outpatient setting.
+A case-based seminar is used to gain insight into evidenced-based treatment and outcomes.
+A total of eight (8) credits (400 clock hours) are required to complete the clinical practicum series (1 credit = 100 hours).
+Students can take 1-4 credits as needed to fulfill the clock hours and the expected number of hours for each patient care group (adults, older adults, children and women) as demonstrated in clinical logs.
+100 Clinical Hours

 The Clinical Practicum courses I-III are a series of supervised advanced practicums focusing on health promotion, disease prevention and clinical management of diverse patients across the lifespan.
-Emphasis is on direct care management using culturally and age appropriate evidence based practices, consultation, and evaluation of care.
-The acute and chronic care needs of adults, older adults, children, infants, and women (including prenatal care) who live in rural settings will be addressed in an outpatient setting.
-A case based seminar is used to gain insight into evidenced based treatment and outcomes.
-A total of eight (8) credits (360 clock hours) are required to complete the clinical practicum series (1 credit = 45 hours).
-Students can take 1-4 credits as needed to fulfill the clock hours and the expected number of hours for each patient care group (adults, older adults, children, and women) as demonstrated in clinical logs.
-180 Clinical Hours
+Emphasis is on direct care management using culturally and age-appropriate evidence-based practices, consultation and evaluation of care.
+The acute and chronic care needs of adults, older adults, children, infants and women (including prenatal care) who live in rural settings will be addressed in an outpatient setting.
+A case-based seminar is used to gain insight into evidenced based treatment and outcomes.
+A total of eight (8) credits (400 clock hours) are required to complete the clinical practicum series (1 credit = 50 hours).
+Students can take 1-4 credits as needed to fulfill the clock hours and the expected number of hours for each patient care group (adults, older adults, children and women) as demonstrated in clinical logs.
+100 Clinical Hours

-This course focuses on an interdisciplinary team based approach to decision making for care management of diverse populations across the lifespan and across the wellness-illness continuum.
-Emphasis will be placed on the scope of practice for critical members of the healthcare team outside of nursing (e.g. medicine, dentistry, social work, psychology, rehabilitation therapists and how these interface with the advanced practice nurse.
+This course focuses on an interdisciplinary team-based approach to decision making for care management of diverse populations across the lifespan and across the wellness-illness continuum.
+Emphasis will be placed on the scope of practice for critical members of the healthcare team outside of nursing (e.g. medicine, dentistry, social work, psychology, rehabilitation therapists) and how they interface with the advanced practice nurse.
 Communication, team building and decision theories will be discussed.
-Both dialogue and clinical interactions with other health care professionals will prepare the family nurse practitioner to effectively communicate, collaborate, refer and consult using a team based decision making model.
+Both dialogue and clinical interactions with other health care professionals will prepare the family nurse practitioner to effectively communicate, collaborate, refer and consult using a team-based decision making model.

 This advanced pharmacotherapeutics course focuses on the fundamental evidence-based knowledge necessary to select pharmacological agents for the management of acute and chronic health problems.
 Key principles of pharmacology including mechanisms of action, pharmacokinetics and pharmacodynamics will be discussed.
 The role of pharmacogenomics will be introduced.
-Research data and evidencebased treatment guidelines will used for clinical application and decision making related to drug selection, adverse effects, and monitoring.
+Research data and evidence-based treatment guidelines will be used for clinical application and decision making related to drug selection, adverse effects and monitoring.

 This course focuses on special populations or communities in rural settings.
 Populations or communities are broadly defined as those of racial or ethnic minorities, indigenous or native populations, or those with special health care needs such as chronic illnesses, disabilities, behavioral health or end of care needs.
 Emphasis is on analysis of political, ecological, economic, psychosocial and cultural factors that impact populations identified as having special health care needs and the responsiveness of organized healthcare services to meet these needs.
 Research evidence, conceptual and theoretical underpinnings related to rural health and individual populations will be addressed.